 b.
-80.0-84.5 degrees F
+80.0-84.5 degrees F as measured by WBGT

 - i.
 All sports - 1.
 Provide ample amounts of water.
-This means that water should always be available and athletes should be able to take in as much water as they desire. - 2.
-Optional water breaks every 30 minutes for 10 minutes in duration.
+This means that water should always be available and athletes should be able to take in as much water as they desire. - Optional water breaks every 30 minutes for 10 minutes in duration.
 Coordinate breaks with assigned contest officials. - 3.
 Provide cooling stations using methods such as ice towels. - 4.
 Watch/monitor athletes carefully for necessary action - ii.
 Contact sports and activities with additional protective equipment (in addition to the above measures) - 1.
 Helmets and other possible equipment removed while not involved in contact. - iii.
 Reduce time of outside activity.
 Consider postponing activity to later in the day. - iv.
 Recheck air temperature and humidity every 30 minutes to monitor for increased heat conditions or sooner if personnel on the field suspects potential heat stress.

 c.
-84.6-87.5 degrees F
+84.6-87.5 degrees F as measured by WBGT